How to Understand the Physiology of Your BAC

 Your BAC can be determined through direct blood testing (this would be done at a police station by obtaining a blood sample from you), or through indirect testing which would include the Breathalyzer.
 The latter method involves an analysis of your breath sample which is then converted with ratios to estimate the percentage of alcohol in your blood.

 The accuracy of your BAC depends on the method that is used to test your BAC.
 In the case of a blood sample, it is accurate so long as everything is done correctly.
 In the case of a Breathalyzer, your BAC results are not always accurate.

-Alcohol is a term which covers various chemicals with a similar chemical make-up.
+Alcohol is a term that covers various chemicals with a similar chemical make-up.
 They include ethanol, methanol, and isopropanol.
 The alcohol we consume in beverages is ethanol.
 It’s an organic compound, highly flammable, and is a central nervous depressant when consumed by humans.

 The degree to which your central nervous system is affected directly depends on the amount of alcohol in your blood, which is why we measure BAC levels.
 As your BAC increases, your response to stimuli decreases, and you may have trouble with speech and walking/staying balanced.
-You will also experience reduced inhibitions, making your decision making skills considerably compromised.
+You will also experience reduced inhibitions, making your decision-making skills considerably compromised.

-Clearly then, when on the road, it’s important that the BAC of drivers is assessed when need be—not only for the safety of others, but for the safety of themselves.
+Clearly then, when on the road, it’s important that the BAC of drivers is assessed when need be—not only for the safety of others but for the safety of themselves.

 It is important to note, however, that a BAC will affect most people differently depending on their diet, how much food they have eaten recently, their gender, and their weight among others.
 Of course, when your BAC is tested, these factors are not taken into account which is why it is always best to err on the side of caution when operating a vehicle after consuming alcoholic beverages.